BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/special_rules.md

 Unless instructed otherwise, Flyers are not deployed on the battlefield at the start of the battle and are instead placed in Reserve.
 Unless instructed otherwise, a model with the Flyer special rule that is in Reserve can only be issued with an Advance Order or a March Order.
 Any weapons with the Point Defence trait that the Flyer has count as having the Skyfire trait when firing upon an enemy model with the Flyer special rule.

 When activated during the Movement phase, the controlling player places the Flyer so the rear of its base is touching a point on the controlling player's board edge or touching any board edge at a point within 8" of the controlling player's board edge.
 The Flyer then moves and can only move in a straight line.
 A Flyer can make a single turn of up to 90° during its movement.
 Flyers can move over any model or area of terrain during their movement.
-A Flyer can end its movement overlapping Impassable terrain.
+A Flyer can end its movement overlapping Impassable terrain. <span style="color: darkmagenta">Models with the Flyer special rule cannot call Overwatch during the Movement phase.</span>

 Flyers fire as normal during the Combat phase.
 Due to their altitude, a Flyer is considered to have line of sight to all models on the battlefield, unless instructed otherwise.
 Similarly, all Detachments are considered to have line of sight to a Flyer.
 A Flyer suffers no penalties to Hit rolls for targeting obscured models, though they do suffer penalties for firing upon Detachments within an area of terrain as normal.